A review of the year 2013 (based on original theatrical release) in film, ranked in order from best to worst.

 This Is the End

-While attending a party at James Franco's house, Seth Rogen, Jay Baruchel and many other celebrities are faced with the apocalypse.
+While attending a party at James Franco's house, Seth Rogen, Jay Baruchel and many other celebrities are faced with the Biblical Apocalypse.
 (107 mins.)

 “ The most gut-bustingly hilarious send-up of Hollywood celebrity since Tropic Thunder, although in a more subtle way here.
 This is first and foremost a raunch-com, about actors (playing clever, twisted versions of themselves) surviving the end of the world.
 There isn't anything resembling a flat joke to be found (in fact, this isn't just smile and grin funny, this is literally roll around on the ground I can't believe how funny this is...funny), and the underlying message about celebrities being so self-important they wouldn't get into heaven, well it's smart and humourous in a self-deprecating way and works without being a message.

 Choice Supporting Actor-Michael Cera, sending up his image in a big way, baby (and surprisingly adept at it too...).

 #2 Scene of the Year- The extended dialogue exchange between James Franco and Danny McBride about cum in the only porno left in the house is over-the-top, and carried so far into the extreme, that what starts as basic funny raunch becomes some kind of raunch work of art.

 #7 Quote of the Year- "Does this coke smell funny?"

 Michael Cera blowing said drug into Christopher Mintz-Plasse's face (and mustache!) ” - spencergrande6